joro243/joro243/README.md

 # Hi there! 👋

-My name is Joses, a passionate student currently pursuing a degree in Computer Science with a specialization in Artificial Intelligence.
+My name is Joses, I am a passionate student currently pursuing a degree in Computer Science with a specialization in Artificial Intelligence.
 My interests lie in the world of data analysis and AI/ML algorithms.

 ## About Me